-Getting your ears pierced can be exciting, but it comes with a little responsibility.
-Whether it’s your first time or your tenth, infections can happen especially if you skip proper aftercare.
-So, how do you know if your earring is infected?
-Let’s walk through the common signs, causes, treatments, and everything else you need to know.
+Getting your ears pierced can be exciting, but it also requires proper care.
+Whether it is your first piercing or one of many, infections can happen when aftercare is overlooked.
+So how do you know if your earring is infected?
+In this guide, we will explain the common signs, possible causes, treatment options, and essential tips to help keep your ear piercings healthy and problem-free.

 What’s Normal & What’s Not?